wongco/phrases-store-backend/readme.md

 # Node/Express API Backend for Phrases-store Application

-This is the backend for the phrases-store application.
+This is the backend for the Phrases-store application.
 It provides the ability to add and request phrases stored in the PostgreSQL database and outputs the data as JSON.

+## Prerequisites

+You will need to install these applications before proceeding.

+- PostgreSQL v11 and up
+- Node v10.14.1 + npm

 ## Setup

 To install application

 1. git clone repo to local environment

+   `git clone git@github.com:wongco/phrases-store-backend.git`

 2. install packages using

+   `cd phrases-store-backend`

    `npm install`

 3. create postgres databases (local production and test)

+   **CAUTION: this step will drop your existing databases if they exit**

    `createdb phrases-store`

    `createdb phrases-store-test`

-4. setup table and sample data by running seed file
+4. setup tables and sample data by running seed file

    `psql phrases-store < seed.sql`